srijs/rust-crc32fast/README.md

 ## `no_std`

-This library supports being built without the Rust `std` library, by depending on the [raw-cpuid](https://github.com/gz/rust-cpuid) library.
+This library supports being built without the Rust `std` library.
+The optimized `x86` implementation will be unavailable since it requires OS support.
+To build the crate in a `no_std` context, disable the default `std` feature.

-Simply enable the `no_std` feature to build without `std`.

 ## License